dart-lang/language/working/macros/feature-specification.md

     done.

 *   Produce different results when run multiple times on the same code.
-A macro should be a idempotent, and should always generate the same declarations from the same inputs.
+A macro should be idempotent, and should always generate the same declarations from the same inputs.

 *   Use mutable global state to pass objects or information derived from one phase to a macro (even itself) running in a later phase.